 When I created this recipe, I set out to solve the hardest problem with making pignoli – dough that is very sticky and difficult to handle.
 My version has a dough that is easier to work with, while preserving the soft and chewy texture that pignoli is known for.
 They are very easy to make with all simple ingredients!

 Pignoli are perfect for the holidays or any time you need a sweet treat.
-I love to serve them on a cookie tray alongside my walnut biscotti, 3 ingredient brown sugar cookies, savoiardi (ladyfingers), and lemon blueberry cookies.
+I love to serve them on a cookie tray alongside my walnut biscotti, Italian wedding cookies, 3 ingredient brown sugar cookies, savoiardi (ladyfingers), and lemon blueberry cookies.
 If you're looking for more authentic baking recipes using almonds, I recommend checking out this delicious Italian almond cake!
 It's bursting with rich almond flavor.

 Jump to: